10 Ways to Avoid Checking Account Fees for Good

-To help you keep whittling away at those annoying fees — especially those tied to checking accounts — MyBankTracker has put together several fee-fighting tips.
+To help you keep whittling away at those annoying fees -- especially those tied to checking accounts -- here are several fee-fighting tips.

 Live fee or free?
 That’s largely up to you, as most banks set up ways for you to avoid these types of fees that can end up burning a hole in your wallet, if you're not careful.
 If you find that you are consistently paying expensive bank fees, make a commitment to avoid them at all costs.

-Also, now that 2014 is coming to an end, assess how much you’ve paid in bank fees this year, and use any of the 10 tips below to start 2015 off on the right foot.
-Avoid bank fees at all costs — here’s what you can do lower or eliminate bank fees on your checking account.
+Avoid bank fees at all costs -- here’s what you can do lower or eliminate bank fees on your checking account.

 1. Maintain a minimum balance